kgillibrand/Module-Signing-Script/README.md

 - moduleFiles: List of the module files to sign

 Notes
 - Make sure your format for this file is correct.
-Try: http://jsonlint.com
+Try: http://jsonlint.com and check this readme
 - You can have more or less entries than me but make sure you have at least one section and at least one module file.
 - Make sure you use the same key names that I do.